Types of Loan Programs

 The Winner: LendingTree

-Most people would agree that low rates are the number one most important thing to look for in a lender.
-With this in mind, LendingTree comes out the winner for providing unrivalled access to the lowest rates in the market for each type of mortgage loan.
+Most people would agree that low rates are the most important thing to look for in a lender.
+With this in mind, LendingTree comes out the winner for providing access to the cheapest rates in the market for each type of mortgage loan.
 Having said that, Quicken’s rates aren’t that far behind the market lows, and it provides other benefits that many customers might consider of equal importance to low rates.
 LendingTree wins, with Quicken close behind.